Total TimePrep/Total Time: 25 min.

 - Lemon wedges, optional

-- In a shallow bowl, combine 1 cup flour, baking powder, salt and sugar; set aside.
-Combine the egg, water and 1/3 cup lemon juice; stir into dry ingredients until smooth.
+- Combine 1 cup flour, baking powder, salt and sugar.
+In another bowl, combine egg, water and 1/3 cup lemon juice; stir into dry ingredients until smooth.

-- In separate shallow bowls, place remaining lemon juice and remaining flour.
-Dip fillets in lemon juice, then flour, and then coat with the batter.
+- Place remaining lemon juice and remaining flour in shallow bowls.
+Dip fillets in lemon juice, then flour, then coat with egg mixture.